dimiarbre/Visual-Echo/README.md

 * :ballot_box_with_check: Implementation of a basic ESN:
 The first step was an implementation of an Echo State Network, in this case to predict Mackey-Glass' series.
 It led to an ESN object, with some basic functions and methods.

 * :ballot_box_with_check: A basic display:
 The next part consisted in displaying this network, here simply by making it into a squared image, and showing the evolution of the activation.

+* :ballot_box_with_check: Switch to a prediction of the sinus function.
+Since it is easier to predict, it will be easier to see whether the network is completely broken or not.
+If it isn't, we can then switch back to Mackey-Glass.

-* :soon: The spatialized ESN:
+* :ballot_box_with_check: The spatialized ESN:
 This leads to the main part of the project: to give the neurons a position in the plan, before trying to use different properties and see how it learns.

+* :clock1: Properly use the spatialization.
+The plan is to try to check to what extent the properties of the ESN are kept, and how to adapt if there are differences.
 This is currently undergoing.

 ## How to use it: